bhartiy/learnsellacious/pages/19.template/logo-edit/docs.md

 ##### **To edit the logo in Templates, follow Steps:**

 1. Go to the Joomla administration panel of your website.
-2. Go to Extensions, select Manage -> templates from the drop down menu.
+2. Go to Extensions, select templates from the drop down menu.

 ![](temp4.png)